bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 ## Applying `.env` Changes

 After you edit the `.env` file, you are required to restart Green Light in order for it to pick up the changes.
-Ensure you are in the Green Light directory when restarting Green Light.
+Ensure you are in the `greenlight` directory when restarting Green Light.

 ### If you ran Green Light using `docker-compose`